-The 13 world heritage sites in Switzerland you need to see
+The 13 World Heritage sites in Switzerland you need to visit this year

 Switzerland's UNESCO World Heritage includes 13 cultural and natural sites.
 With their spectacular views and impressive histories, they are all worth a visit.